 The vendor, not the client organization or end user, bears the responsibility for maintaining, updating and monitoring a native integration.
 This means that the client does not have to worry about performance and functionality in the face of updates and other changes.

-Native integrations can be, though again aren’t always, more secure than third-party integrations.
+Native integrations can be more secure than third-party integrations.
 One reason for this is the lack of a middleman.
-Companies constructing a native integration between their services use their own APIs, which might include advanced security features not available to the public.
-Azure, for example, uses Microsoft’s own security mechanisms, which are different from publicly available OAuth API security features.
+Companies constructing a native integration between their services, or between their service and another application, often use their own APIs and security mechanisms, which are specifically designed to work with their systems and requirements.

-While native integrations are commonly used, so too are third-party APIs.
-There are reasons why organizations or individuals might stray from built-in integrations.
+While native integrations are commonly used, so too are third-party integrations.
+There are reasons why organizations might stray from built-in integrations, including:

 Clients have little, if any, control over macro changes in native integrations.
-If an organization builds its workflows around native integrations over which they have little to no control, a change in integration capability or availability can disrupt client workflows.
+If a client organization builds workflows around native integrations, any changes in integration capability or availability can disrupt operations.
+Integrations can be discontinued, or protocols might change in ways that break compatibility with client workflows and systems.

 Enable dynamic, scalable integration that adapts to evolving business needs.
 AI-powered, API-driven automation